 7. Think about donation currency in new ways

 Cafédirect Producers' Foundation (CPF) recently launched a campaign asking people to donate twitter followers instead of cash.
 Their aim?
 "To grow a tweet so big we can auction it for charity."
 All their supporters had to do was click a button, allowing CPF access to auto-retweet their '#OneBigTweet' from their account when it's been auctioned.
 So far, 593 people have donated 2,420,774 followers, making the powerful little tweet already worth $36,611.61!
-Not bad for click.
+Not bad for a click.

 8. Join-up your digital experience